 Don’t Forget About The 60 Day Rollover Option

 Another IRA withdrawal strategy that is used as a “bridge solution” is a “60 Day Rollover”.
 The 60 Day Rollover option is available to anyone with an IRA that has not completed a 60 day rollover within the past 12 months.
 If you are under the age of 59½ and take a withdrawal from your IRA but you put the money back into the IRA within 60 days, it’s like the withdrawal never happened.
 We call it a “bridge solution” because you have to have the cash to put the money back into your IRA within 60 days to avoid the taxes and penalty.
 We frequently see this solution used when a client is simultaneously buying and selling a house.
 It’s often the intent that the seller plans to use the proceeds from the sale of their current house for the down payment on their new house.
 Unfortunately due to the complexity of the closing process, sometimes the closing on the new house will happen prior to the closing on the current house.
-This puts the homeowner in a cash strapped positon becuase they don’t have the cash to close on the new house.
+The seller could look into options such as sell my house fast st louis which could give them the option of selling their current home quickly in order to then put the down payment on their new home, but this doesn’t always work for homeowners wanting to sell their current property first.
+This puts the homeowner in a cash strapped position because they don’t have the cash to close on the new house.

 As long as the closing date on the house that you are selling happens within the 60 day window, you would be able to take a withdrawal from your IRA, use the cash from the IRA withdrawal for the closing on their new house, and then return the money to your IRA within the 60 day period from the house you sold.
 Unlike the “first time homebuyer” exemption which carries a $10,000 limit, the 60 day rollover does not have a dollar limit.